National Black HIV/AIDS Awareness Day

 National HIV/AIDS and Aging Awareness Day

-According to the CDC, people age 50 and older accounted for an estimated 17 percent of new U.S. HIV diagnoses in 2014.
+According to the CDC, people age 50 and older accounted for nearly 17% of new HIV diagnoses in the United States in 2017.
 NHAAD encourages HIV testing among older adults and HIV awareness for seniors.

 National Gay Men’s HIV/AIDS Awareness Day

-According to the CDC, nearly one in seven gay and bi men living with HIV are unaware they have the virus.
-NGMHAAD encourages individuals to get tested and encourages those who are positive to engage in treatment in order to improve their health and reduce the likelihood of transmitting the virus to their partners.
+According to the CDC, gay and bisexual men made up 70% of new U.S. HIV diagnoses in 2017.
+NGMHAAD promotes HIV testing and encourages those who are positive to engage in treatment in order to improve their health and reduce the likelihood of transmitting the virus to their partners.

 National Latinx AIDS Awareness Day

-Latinos make up almost one quarter of new HIV diagnoses nationwide in 2014, according to the CDC.
+Latinos made up more than one quarter of new HIV diagnoses nationwide in 2017, according to the CDC.
 NLAAD aims to get more Latinx people to join the fight to end the epidemic.

 World AIDS Day

-About 36.7 million people across the globe have HIV, according to UNAIDS.
-Every December 1, the world comes together to show solidarity in the fight against HIV, to show support for those living with the virus and to remember those lost to it.
+About 37.9 million people across the globe have HIV, according to UNAIDS.
+The world comes together on December 1 to show solidarity in the fight against HIV, to provide support for those living with the virus and to remember those lost to it.

-Click here to download a PDF of the POZ HIV/AIDS Awareness Day poster.
+Click here to download a printable PDF of this poster.